poncema4/Pac-Man/README.md

 # Pac-Man
 > Language: Java

-This is a sub-version of the retro game more commonly known as "Space Invader", and has the main goal of trying to get the highest score possible, you get +100 points per alien destroyed and after completing a level you get bonus points, depending on how what level you are on.
-You get an additional 5 bullets for completing a level, so make sure you shoot accurately!
-The game ends when you run out of bullets and power-ups, or when the aliens get to the last row.
+Sub-version of the popular game known as Pac-man.
+The main goal is to collect the pellets before the ghost try and hit you, if you hit them once its game over.
+The game will end once all the pellets are collected and will give you a score to see how far ou progressed through the game time.

+**Possible Add-ins**
+- Add the power-ups where Pac-man is able to consume ghosts
+- Add levels to the game where the ghosts become faster
 ________________________________________________________________________________
 Instructions for player: